Tarax: History

 George Pethard Snr.
 (1855–1929), an English-born storeman based in Numurkah, Victoria, established a business selling a herbal soft drink described as a "non-alcoholic beer" made without yeast, known as "Taraxale".
 "Tarax" derived from "taraxacum", the Latin name for the dandelion.

 George Pethhard Jnr.
 (1885–1961) joined his father's business in 1898 and moved to Bendigo in 1902, establishing the business behind "Taraxville", his home in the suburb of Golden Square.
 The business was expanded between the Wars, with Tarax Bars being established throughout Victoria.

 After World War II, the company restricted itself to selling conventional carbonated soft drink.

 Awards

 In the 1950s Tarax won an Australian Institute of Food Science and Technology Award for its co-production of a flame spin sterilizer.

 Popular culture

 Tarax was a marketing innovator, including sponsorship of the long-running Tarax Happy Show on television from 1957, compered by Happy Hammond and later, "Uncle" Norman Swain, and the development of new packaging, such as the steel can.
 Their mascot Tommy Tarax was a character who appeared on bottle tops and advertising displays, and on TV as a puppet with ventriloquist Ron Blaskett.

 Flavours

 Producing a wide range of flavours including lemonade, orange, lime ("Limelite"), kola, lemon, pineapple, raspberry ("Crimson"), root beer, bitter lemon, "Solo", and "Panda", and the American "Dixi-Cola", Tarax was at its peak in the 1960s and was one of the top-selling soft drink brands in Victoria.

-One of the Tarax jingles was :
+A Tarax jingle that was part of an advertising campaign associating the brand with Australian Rules Football was :